 |Profit transferred to||Capital account.||Capital fund account.|

-For-Profit and nonprofit organizations are run on different values and motives.
-Even if profit organizations keep the profit for their own benefit, For-profit vs nonprofit organizations serves a lot of people through their products and services.
-And at the same time, even if nonprofit organizations are created to serve the society, For-Profit vs nonprofit organizations which pay a salary to the chairman of the trust.
+Even if profit organizations keep the profit for their own benefit, it serves a lot of people through their products and services.
+And at the same time, even if nonprofit organizations are created to serve the society, they may pay a salary to the chairman of the trust.

-This has been a guide to the top difference between For-Profit and Nonprofit Organizations.
-Here we also discuss the For-Profit vs Nonprofit Organizations key differences with infographics, Examples and comparison table.
+This has been a guide to Nonprofit vs For-Profit Organizations.
+Here we discuss the top differences between For-Profit and Nonprofit Organizations with infographics and comparative table.
 You may also have a look at the following articles –